BCIT-SSD-2020-21/indigenous-plant-go-cms-client/planning/server/api/categories/POST_category.md

 - Returns "Require a category name" or "Require a resource" otherwise

 Category_name and resource must be a string
-- Returns "Category_name field must take a string" or "Resource field must take a string" otherwise
+- Returns "Invalid input for (category_name/resource)" otherwise

 Resource must be either plant, waypoint, tour, or learn_more
 - Returns "Invalid resource, resource must be plant, waypoint, tour, or learn_more" otherwise